adityas-ops/e-commerce-landing/README.md

 # E-commerce Landing Page

 This is an e-commerce landing page built using Next.js, a popular React-based web framework.
-The landing page features a responsive design, interactive animations, and a product showcase section.
+The landing page features a interactive animations, and a product showcase section.

 ## Getting Started